axonops/axonops-server-compose/README.md

 - Documentation: https://axonops.com/docs
 - Product Information: https://axonops.com

+## Self-Hosting AxonOps
+When self-hosting AxonOps using this `docker-compose.yml` file:
+1. The **axon-server** service acts as the backend, communicating with agents and exposing REST APIs.
+2. The **axon-dash** service provides the dashboards and user interface.
+3. Data is stored in:
+   - **Elasticsearch**, which handles indexing and search functionality.
+   - **Cassandra**, which manages time-series data storage.

 ## Container Runtime Options
 This project can be run using either Docker or [Podman](https://podman.io).